blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

 the first BMP's debugger.
 When debugging with another BMP device the debug messages who up in the second BMP devices gdb session as it uses semi-hosting to direct them out.

-To set up one BMP debugging a second BMP is not particularly difficult but it can be unwieldly.
+To set up one BMP debugging a second BMP is not particularly difficult but it can be unwieldy.
 Start with the BMP that is going to run the new target code, connect its SWD, SCLK, tPWR/vRef, and GND pins on the PicoBlade connector on the rear side of the board, to the second BMP unit.
 If you have the mini-10 to JTAG adapter board and a PicoBlade serial port cable, you can push the connectors on the serial port cable on to the pins on the